billfitzgerald/infosec-primer/getting_started.md

 * **Return to** [Navigation: Getting Started](#h.toolkit-nav)
 * **Return to** [Navigation: OWASP ZAP Proxy Setup](#h.toolkit-zap-nav)

-### <a name="h.toolkit-zap-proxy-different-box"></a>C4.3 Setup for Testing Mobile Devices and/or Web Browsers on a Different Computer from the Proxy
+### C4.3 Setup for Testing Mobile Devices and/or Web Browsers on a Different Computer from the Proxy

 The steps in this section are only relevant in the following scenarios: